Skip to main content

 }

-When enabled, agents can emit Slack-only reply directives:
+When enabled, agents can still emit deprecated Slack-only reply directives:

 • [[slack_buttons: Approve:approve, Reject:reject]]